June 23-28, 2019 Expedition in the North Cascades

 Our schedule is somewhat dependent on weather, instructor discretion, camper desire, and serendipity.

-Kim & Chris Chisholm are on hand all week directing our professionally-trained instructors who make up our hallmark 6-1 average, 8-1 maximum or better student-instructor ratio critical for high-level outdoor educational programs.
-Read our FAQ’s for more details and check out our testimonials and dating back to 1997!
+Adult & Overnight Programs Director Patrick Wiley leads this course along with Lead Instructor & Herbalist Hannah Hynes-Petty.
+In addition, Kim & Chris Chisholm direct programs every week with our professionally-trained staff instructors who make up our hallmark 6-1 average student-instructor ratio so critical for high-level outdoor educational programs.
+Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.